kyma-project/cli/docs/gen-docs/kyma_alpha_disable_module.md

 title: kyma alpha disable module
 ---

-Disables a module in the cluster or in the given Kyma resource
+Disables a module in the cluster or in the given Kyma resource.

 ## Synopsis

-Use this command to disable Kyma modules active in the cluster.
+Use this command to disable active Kyma modules in the cluster.

 ### Detailed description